QCB-Collaboratory/W22.Protein.Protein.Interactions/README.md

 # W22.Protein.Protein.Interactions

-This is the home page for the Collaboratury Workshop, Introduction to Protein Protein Interactions and Cytoscape.
+This is the home page for the Collaboratory Workshop, Introduction to Protein Protein Interactions and Cytoscape.

 ## Slide Handouts and Schedule